Clarifai/docs/docs/sdk/create-apps.md

 ## Create Concept

-With the Clarifai Python SDK, you have the capability to effortlessly create concepts by uploading input data to your app, accompanied by a specified label.
+With the Clarifai SDKs, you have the capability to effortlessly create concepts by uploading input data to your app, accompanied by a specified label.
 This process automates the creation of concepts, streamlining the integration of new ideas or entities into your application.

 Visit this [page](https://docs.clarifai.com/portal-guide/concepts/create-get-update-delete) for more information.